hazemanwer2000/knowledge-base/vault-base/Topics/Languages/Deutsch/Deutsch-Grammar.md

 | **Accusative** | Strong    | Strong | Strong   | Strong |
 | **Dative**     | Weak      | Weak   | Weak     | Weak   |
 | **Genitive**   | Weak      | Weak   | Weak     | Weak   |
+#### Noun
+---
+For the majority of Nouns, the following declension rules apply,
+* Masculine and Neuter Nouns add *-s* or *-es* in the Genitive Singular.
+* Nouns add *-n* in the Dative Plural.

+For a minority of Nouns, called Weak Masculine Nouns, the Weak Declension rule of Adjectives applies.
 ### Pronoun
 ---
 A **Pronoun** may replace a Noun Phrase in a sentence.